Thursday, 27 November 2025

 Now forty-plus = or so she claims and appears – EM seeks women on ‘dating’ apps.
 With a technological bent very much of our time, the opera begins, app and text message communications, courtesy of Sasha Balmazi-Owen, running parallel to, interacting with, and sometimes undercutting the work ‘itself’.
 Krista and Janek intend to rob her, the former (‘they/them’) ensnaring her prey 200 metres distant and securing an invitation to her hotel room.
 The proceeds, whose net worth Janek instantly checks online as Krista photographs them, include an eighteenth-century medallion and a rare, early twentieth-century playbill.
 Yet ultimately, Krista falls for EM, mesmerised as her male admirers, yet apparently feeling and sharing something deeper.
 Rather than absconding to Berlin with her (former) lover, she shoots him: shades of Lulu, perhaps, yet with the crucial distance that this is no blank canvas onto which male fantasies are projected.
 This is women in love, by women, for women.

 Surtitles are contemporary English in tone, without becoming paraphrase.
 Additional communications fly across the ether: ‘Berlin or bust’, popular abbreviations, emojis, and so on.
 Like anything else, use of text messages – also here telephone calls, audio and video – can be a cliché, a gimmick, and too often is.
-Here, unlike in, say, Simon Stone’s tedious, extravagant, and tediously extravagant Médée – If ever there were an opera crying out for the Mitchell touch… - or Kirill Serebrennikov’s silly Marriage of Figaro, it serves a useful dramatic purpose, both straightforwardly and more metatheatrically in its extension of live cinema to new realms in successful pursuit of Mitchell’s longstanding and, in this case, unapologetically queer subversion of the male gaze both generally and in specifically operatic guise.
+Here, unlike in, say, Simon Stone’s tedious, extravagant, and tediously extravagant Cherubini Médée – if ever there were an opera crying out for the Mitchell touch… - or Kirill Serebrennikov’s silly Marriage of Figaro, it serves a useful dramatic purpose, both straightforwardly and more metatheatrically in its extension of live cinema to new realms in successful pursuit of Mitchell’s longstanding and, in this case, unapologetically queer subversion of the male gaze both generally and in specifically operatic guise.
 For when the diva comes at long last to die, she is not so much a creature of opera, but opera itself.
 Has the director killed the genre or let it die?
 More significantly, has it in its death, which may yet permit of rebirth though not artificial prolongation, at last been liberated of the male gaze.
 On an optimistic reading: yes, at least in part.
+The elixir is bequeathed to Krista as a gift of what appears to be love, but does it remain a poisoned chalice; can it be cleansed?

 From that ENO After Dido, Purcell’s jewel forming part of a greater theatre piece, through a Salzburg Al gran sole carico d’amore I imagine I might understand better now than I did in 2009, live cinema again offering a feminist corrective or at least enhancement to Luigi Nono’s project of telling European revolutionary experience from the standpoint of female revolutionaries, the woman’s revenge of Written on Skin and queer love of Lessons in Love and Violence, the postdramatic feminism of The Blue Woman, and important reassessments such as her Aix Ariadne auf Naxos and Pelléas and Covent Garden Theodora, a path becomes traceable towards this Makropulos Case.
 Is it the end of the line?
 That should not really even be the question; it is certainly an important, musicotheatrically riveting contribution, one I am keen to see again, should I be able.